semantifyit/sdo-check/README.md

 3. `npm install --only=prod` or `npm install` if you want to install dev-dependencies too (to edit and build bundles)
 4. `npm start` and your standard browser should open showing sdo-check.
 If you have 'security' issues try another browser or make a localhost where you serve sdoCheck.html

-## Features

-todo

 ## Verification Algorithm

-Find more about how the verification algorithm works in:
+Find more about how the verification algorithm works at:

 [Schema.org Verification](./docu/GeneralVerification.md)

 [Basic Verification](./docu/BasicVerification.md)

+(Todo: Add description about the overall verificaitn strategy and the error reporting system)

+(Todo: Update and Add the jest tests for the verification algorithm)

 ## Components